Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Introduction

 Since $f(Q)$ models have achieved some observational success as previously described, it is natural to consider whether they can solve recent cosmological tensions.
 In the present paper, we focus on testing whether $f(Q)$ gravity models can solve the Hubble tension and at the same time achieve BAO consistency.
-We work with DESI DR2 data \citep{DESI_2025}, \emph{Planck} 2018 constraints \citep{Planck_2020}, local $H_0$ measurements like SH0ES \citep{Riess_2022_comprehensive}, and Cosmic Chronometers (or Clocks).
+We work with DESI~DR2 data \citep{DESI_2025}, \emph{Planck}~2018 constraints \citep{Planck_2020}, local $H_0$ measurements like SH0ES \citep{Riess_2022_comprehensive}, and Cosmic Chronometers (or Clocks).
 These data help to see whether $f(Q)$ gravity is capable of solving the tensions in cosmology.
+We focus on three models: logarithmic \cite{Najera_2023}, exponential \cite{Fotios_2021}, and hyperbolic-tangent \cite{Fotios_2023}.
+These models have been found to predict an accelerated expansion of the Universe without dark energy, so we see if they can also solve the current problems in cosmology.
+To complement this, we also explore flexible phenomenological models which can change the expansion history $H(z)$.
+The objective of this is to determine whether a background solution to the Hubble and BAO tensions is feasible, either in the more theoretically motivated $f(Q)$ models or in the phenomenologically motivated models.
+In all cases, we carefully consider the extent to which models with parameters calibrated using non-BAO datasets can predict the BAO data, either in DESI data space or in the $(\Omega_m, H_0 r_d)$ parameter space.
+This provides a much more rigorous assessment of whether these models can solve the BAO anomaly.

-The structure of this paper is as follows.
-In section \ref{sec:fQGravityTheory}, we present the theoretical formalism for $f(Q)$ gravity.
-Section \ref{sec:fQ_models} presents the specific models we consider.
-We describe the observational data used to constrain the models in section \ref{sec:ObsData}.
-We present our findings in section \ref{sec:Results} and discuss their implications in section \ref{sec:Discussion}.
-We conclude in section \ref{sec:Conclusions}.
-In Appendix \ref{sec:FiguresBAO}, we present some figures comparing the models to all available BAO data over the last twenty years.
+The structure of this paper is as follows: In section~\ref{sec:fQGravityTheory}, we present the theoretical formalism for $f(Q)$ gravity.
+Section~\ref{sec:fQ_models} presents the specific models we consider.
+We describe the observational data used to constrain the models in section~\ref{sec:ObsData}.
+We present our findings in section~\ref{sec:Results} and discuss their implications in section~\ref{sec:Discussion}.
+We conclude in section~\ref{sec:Conclusions}.
+In Appendix~\ref{sec:FiguresBAO}, we present some figures comparing the models to all available BAO data over the last 20 years.